tiagodeliberali/blog/docs/multiple_consumers.md

 Sure we should be proud of our initial service!
 It allows producers and consumers to flow messages, almost like a queue.
 But, we must be honest: it is far from a queue and far from Kafka as well.
 So, let's take our road toward Kafka!
 Let's allow multiple consumers!

 One aspect of Kafka design we will pay attention to now is its ability to have multiple consumers to get the same set of messages.
-We will achieve that by adding an offset, that will be a sequential id, to each message.
-Each consumer will be responsible for managing its own offset, that will be sent to the server together with the number of messages to be received.
+We will achieve that replacing the data structure adopted in the [last session](https://tiagodeliberali.github.io/blog/initial_tcp_server.html) by a `Vec<Content>`.
+Also, we are going to create the topic/partition schema and take care of mutability and sync between threads.

 So, our next challenges are:

-- Set an offset to each message produced
 - Change the data structure to stop dropping a message from memory on consumption
 - Create a topic/partition structure
+- deal with multithread issues

 ## Housekeeping first

-Since our system is growing up (they grow up so fast!), we need to introduce some concepts to make things manageable.
+Since our system is growing (they grow up so fast!), we need to introduce some concepts to make things manageable.
 To have a place to put global structs, we introduced the `core` module and added a few basic types:

 ```rust
 pub struct OffsetValue(pub u32);